SSO for Wasabi Console Access Using CyberArk

 This example uses the “AdministratorAccess” policy.
 You may attach any Wasabi-managed policy or user-managed policy based on your requirements.

-You should now see the Wasabi role you have created in the SSO tab under Settings.
+You should now see the Wasabi role you have created in the SSO tab under Roles.
 You can create multiple roles with different IAM policies, if needed.
 Be sure to also create those additional roles in CyberArk.

 26. Test the Wasabi SSO at https://console.wasabisys.com.